null

 Heat (热, Rè):

-Heat in CCM refers to an excess or imbalance of warming energy within the body, often leading to inflammation, fever, irritability, or red skin eruptions.
-Heat can be internal, caused by emotional stress or dietary factors, or external, from environmental conditions.
-Signs of Heat include a red face, thirst, restlessness, and a rapid pulse.
-Cooling herbs such as 石膏 (Shi Gao, Gypsum Fibrosum) and 黄连 (Huang Lian, Coptis) are commonly used to clear Heat.
+In Classical Chinese Medicine, Heat refers to an excess or imbalance of warming energy within the body, which often manifests as inflammation, fever, irritability, or red, inflamed skin eruptions.
+This condition can stem from internal factors such as emotional stress or dietary choices, or external influences like environmental heat.
+Common signs of Heat include a flushed complexion, persistent thirst, restlessness, and a rapid pulse.
+To dispel this excess warmth and restore balance, cooling herbs like 石膏 (Gypsum fibrosum; Shi Gao; Gypsum) and 黄连 (Coptis chinensis; Huang Lian; Coptis) are traditionally used, offering a calming and restorative effect.

 Jing (精) (Essence):